 Master's Degree Program

 The Master of Arts in Latin American Studies at SFS is designed for students pursuing careers in government, business, and international organizations in the U.S. and abroad as well as those who contemplate additional post-graduate work in the humanities or social sciences.
-MALAS students typically focus their studies in one of the following disciplines: Government, History, Literature, Anthropology, Sociology, Political Economy.
-However, students may also choose to concentrate in two of these areas (a bi-disciplinary concentration) or to select a multi-disciplinary focus in prevalent areas such as Development, Conflict Resolution and Migration.
+MALAS students typically focus their studies in one of the following disciplines: Government, Political Economy, History, International Business Diplomacy, Refugees and Humanitarian Emergencies, Conflict Resolution and Human Rights, Development, Literature and Cultural Studies, Anthropology or Security Studies.
 While most students complete the degree in two years on a full-time basis, part-time and accelerated options are available as well.

-The Center sponsors three summer graduate programs located in Brazil, Chile, and Ecuador.
-Other summer research opportunities are available in Argentina, Colombia, Mexico, and elsewhere in Latin America.
+The Center sponsors three summer graduate programs located in Brazil, Chile, and Colombia and encourages individual summer research throughout the hemisphere.

 There are three major degree requirements for the MALAS degree: